Xmerlin7/FreeRTOS/README.md

 ### Software Timer ⏰

 Experience the precision of a software timer as it orchestrates periodic actions.
-Witness the overwrite of the `Shared_Resource` variable every 10 seconds, showcasing the versatility and reliability of software timers within the FreeRTOS framework.
+Witness the overwrite of the `Shared_Resource` variable every 10 seconds by a `Callback01` function.

 ### UART Communication 📡